Background Information about Probate

 ► When is a probate required?

 A probate is required when a person dies and owns property that does not automatically pass to someone else, or the estate doesn't qualify to use the Affidavit for Collection of Personal Property procedure.
-A probate allows a Personal Representative to transfer legal title of that property to the proper persons.
 A probate may also be necessary to handle claims against the person who died or the person's property, to settle disagreements between beneficiaries or heirs, to appoint a Guardian of a minor child or for other reasons.
+There are two ways you can transfer title to the property of someone who died without a probate, (1) Affidavit for Collection of Personal Property, and (2) Nonprobate Transfers.

 You can watch a very short presentation on Probate Options .